padrinobook/padrinobook/chapters/login_and_registration.md

 ### Mailer Template for Confirmation Email

-If we are lazy we could add our confirmation email into the registration mailer.
-These are two things that have nothing to do with each other, let's create another mailer:
+We could be lazy by adding our confirmation email into the registration mailer.
+But they have nothing to-do with each other so let's create a mailer for this purpose:

 ```sh